AFNordal/stochastic-plasma-modelling/readme.md

 ### `generate_gamma_lambda_scan.py`

 Generates and analyzes one realization for each lambda-gamma combination in a range.
 The ranges are adjusted manually in the for-loops.
-It is run as a script.
+This is run as a script.

 ---

-### `histograms.py`
+### `plot_histograms.py`

-Plots histograms of lambda and tau_d estimates.
+Plots histograms of lambda and tau_d estimates for one value of gamma.
 This is run as a script.

 ---

-### `2d_map.py`
+### `plot_2d_map.py`

 Plots a map of estimate errors for lambda and tau_d.

+---

+### `plot_mean_dev.py`

+Plots the mean estimated lambda and tau_d with standard deviation.

+---

+### `plot_series.py`

+Plots an example of the time series.

+---

+### `plot_fit.py`

+Plots the estimated pulse shape, the true pulse shape and the conditionally averaged pulse shape.
+---

+### `plot_cond_var.py`

+Plots the conditional variance, the true pulse shape and the conditionally averaged pulse shape.
+---

+### `plot_cond_av.py`

+Illustrates the conditional averaging process with a plot of the time series with each valid peak highlighted.